-Future Spectrum – Laying the Groundwork for Better Connectivity
+Future Spectrum – Setting the Stage for Better Connectivity

 Our mission is to ensure there is enough mobile spectrum for next-generation networks to reach their full potential.